abhinavprakash199/-Device-Characterization-Lab/README.md

 - We got a theshold voltage of 0.9V

-## MOSFET Id-Vg for varing Vb Characterstics
+## MOSFET Id - Vg for varing Vb Characterstics

 - We plotted Id - Vg by changing the value of body voltage.
 ![IDVG-VB](https://user-images.githubusercontent.com/120498080/218660315-b265c5f7-9334-430f-905a-f344e580b4ff.jpg)

-## MOSFET Id-Vd Characterstics
+## MOSFET Id - Vd Characterstics

 - We have plotted drain current while sweeping the drain voltage from 0 to 5 V for different values of Vgs.